tahleen-rahman/linkability_stepcount/README.md

 Explanation for Parameters exp, cl, server, weekend:

-1. exp1 - Choose from the expdict keys 0...4 , for the siamese attack, according to the dimensions of features (less epoch patience,  more variance threshold for files with lesser features) dict values are in the format (patience parameter for early stopping, subdir containing features, variance threshold)
+1. exp1 - Choose from the expdict keys 0...4 , for the siamese attack, according to the dimensions of features (less epoch patience,  more variance threshold for files with lesser features).
+*Dict values are in the format (patience parameter for early stopping, subdir containing features, variance threshold)

-expdict = { 0: (30, 'linkdata_0/', 0.005),
+*expdict = { 0: (30, 'linkdata_0/', 0.005),
             1: (20, 'linkdata_1/', 0.001),
             2: (10, 'linkdata_2/', 0.0),
             3: (5,  'linkdata_3/', 0.0),